 This post may include affiliate links.
 Please read my disclosure policy.

-Watermelon radishes are one of our favorite winter veggies.
-We love their bright color and sharp flavor.
-We typically roast watermelon radishes (and yes you should try this recipe!), but every now and then we need a change.
-A quick pickle is the way to go.
-No canning required and these pickled watermelon radishes keep for a week in the fridge.
+Watermelon radishes are one of my favorite winter-to-spring veggies.
+I love their bright color and sharp flavor.
+I typically roast watermelon radishes (and yes you should try this recipe!), but every now and then you need a change.

 What Is the Quick Pickle Method?

-Quick pickles, or refrigerator pickles, as they are often called are vegetables that are brined in vinegar, water, salt, and sugar mixture.
-Quick pickles don’t develop the intense flavor that fermented pickles do, but they also only require a few hours in the brine before they can be enjoyed.
-Quick pickles also do not require canning when refrigerated, hence the name refrigerator pickles.
+Quick pickles don't develop the intense flavor that fermented pickles do, but they also only require a few hours in the brine before they can be enjoyed.
+Hence the name refrigerator pickles.

-- Vinegar- This recipe calls for distilled white vinegar but you can use any light vinegar like rice or champagne vinegar to make pickled watermelon radishes.
-I have tried red wine and cider vinegar but they discolor the radishes and the color is the best part of this dish!
+- Vinegar- This recipe calls for distilled white vinegar but you can use any light vinegar like rice vinegar, white wine vinegar, or champagne vinegar to make pickled watermelon radishes.
+I have tried both red wine vinegar and apple cider vinegar but they discolor the radishes and the color is the best part of this dish!

 - Salt & Sugar- All quick pickles need a balance of sweet and salty.

 - Bay leaves, Peppercorns & Other Seasonings- Seasonings can be altered to your taste.
 Typically, I use bay leaf and peppercorns.
-But you can use whole peeled garlic, coriander seeds, whole cloves or crushed red pepper.
+But you can use whole peeled garlic, coriander seeds, mustard seeds, whole cloves, or crushed red pepper in place of the black pepper.
 The total spices should be 1 tablespoon per pound of watermelon radishes.

-pickle the radishes, heat equal parts water and vinegar in a small pan until lightly boiling.
-Add in equal parts salt and sugar, stir until both are dissolved.
 Place the sliced radishes and seasonings in a heatproof jar or bowl.
+Personally, I like to use a wide-mouth mason jar.
 Pour the heated mixture over the radishes.

 How to Use Pickled Watermelon Radishes

 Want to know more about watermelon radishes?
-Check out our watermelon radish recipe guide featuring a round-up of our favorite vegetable!
+Check out my watermelon radish recipe guide featuring a round-up of my favorite pink vegetable!

 Pickled Watermelon Radishes